Permafrost/Tundra/README.md

       document list that match the given regular expression `$pattern` if specified, or all top-level keys if no `$pattern` was specified.

+* #### tundra.list.document:last

+  Returns the last item from the given list.

+  * Inputs:
+    * $list is a list to fetch the last item from.
+  * Outputs:
+    * $item is the last item in the given list.

 * #### tundra.list.document:length

   Returns the number of items in the given list.